kjcodeacct/discourse_docker/README.md

 ### About
+#### This is a  freeze of the official discourse docker container at commit 3a4be87

 - [Docker](https://docker.com/) is an open source project to pack, ship and run any Linux application in a lighter weight, faster container than a traditional virtual machine.